What! No Beer?: Aftermath

 A myth persists that the Keaton talkies were critical and popular failures that virtually finished Keaton's career.
-Most of them were solid moneymakers.
-The Keaton series might have continued (MGM had already announced that Keaton and Durante would be co-starring with Jackie Cooper), but What!
+One film historian writes, "From 1929 to 1933 he made a series of feature length talkies... at M-G-M. These films had neither the quality nor the success of his silent films."
+Several of them were highly successful moneymakers.
+Keaton himself called What!
+No Beer? "a 100 per cent turkey"; it was however a critical and box-office hit.
+His partnership with Durante might have continued (MGM had already scheduled another film with the pair, Buddies), but What!
 No Beer? turned out to be Keaton's last MGM feature, and his last starring feature in the United States.
 Keaton then starred in 26 short subjects, and usually played featured roles after 1941.